stephanlphilips/MM_sim/docs/source/intro_um_gen.md

 ```
 This will generate an object that manages the creation of different blocks of magnets.

-Next you can set the general properties that will be used throughout the simulations,
+Next you can set the general properties of the simulation,
 ```python
 # set magnetization in the x,y,z direction with a field strength of 1,0,0 Tesla.
 umag.set_magnetisation(1,0,0)